 One of Dorset’s most popular sights is Durdle Door, and it’s easy to see why.
 This impressive natural limestone archway has eroded over time and is now one of the region’s most photographed landmarks – perfect for a couple’s selfie!

 A top tip is to arrive early to avoid the crowds, then take a peaceful stroll down to the archway to get the best views.
-Once you’ve admired the wonder of Durdle Door, head down to Man O’War Beach, just a 15-minute walk along the coast.
-This beautiful bay has rugged rocks and white sand and is a more tranquil spot compared to its famous neighbour.
+Once you’ve admired the wonder of Durdle Door, head down to Man O’War Beach, just a few minutes walk away.
+This beautiful bay has rugged rocks with a pebble and sand beach and is a more tranquil spot compared to its famous neighbour.

 Boat Trips and Water Sports